-The Lottery transfers net income to the State's General Fund based on the Lottery's actual pension contributions (which is the actuarially determined contribution required to be made by law) to the State Employees' pension plan.
-Pension expense reported in the Lottery's financial statements in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions is a different amount reflecting the change in the net pension liability during the fiscal year.
+The Lottery transfers net income to the State's General Fund based on the Lottery's actual pension and OPEB contributions (which are the actuarially determined contributions required by law) to the State's pension plan and OPEB plan.
+Pension and OPEB expense reported in the Lottery's financial statements in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions and GASB Statement No. 75 Accounting and Financial Reporting for Pensions, is a different amount reflecting the change in the net pension and OPEB liabilities during the fiscal year.
 The table below details the amount transferred to the General Fund as required by RI General Laws:

-Description Amount Income before Transfers \$ 363,252,829 Add: Pension expense in accordance with GASB Statement No. 68 1,382,915 Less: Pension contributions made subsequent to measurement date (1,314,116) Less: Contract revenue recognized in 2017 transferred to the General Fund in prior period (625,000) Transfers to State's General Fund \$ 362,696,628
+Description Amount Income before Transfers \$ 365,425,159 Add: Pension expense in accordance with GASB Statement No. 68 1,532,934 Less: Pension contributions made subsequent to measurement date (1,320,896) Add: OPEB expense in accordance with GASB Statement No. 75 279,698 Less: OPEB contributions made subsequent to measurement date (317,442) Less: Contract revenue recognized in 2018 transferred to the General Fund in prior period (625,000) Transfers to State's General Fund \$ 364,974,453

-(b) The Lottery also reimburses the State's General Fund for certain operating expenses associated with personnel costs, information technology resources, utilities, etc. Amounts owed to the General Fund at year-end for operating expenses totaled \$225,840.
-This amount is reported on the Statement of Net Position separate of amounts due to the State's General Fund - net income from operations.
+(b) The Lottery also reimburses the State's General Fund for certain operating expenses associated with personnel costs, information technology resources, utilities, etc. Amounts owed to the General Fund at year-end for operating expenses totaled \$113,118.